Ashutosh-aditya/Registration_Signup_using_Servlets/README.md

 # Registration and Signing Using Servlets

 This project implements a user registration and login system using Java Servlets.
-Users can register with their details and subsequently log in using their credentials.
+Users can register with their details and subsequently log in using their credentials.Try it using on eclipse Java-EE-perspective.

 ## Features